swenson/sort/README.md

 language generics.

-In addition, you don't have to link in a library: the entirety of this sorting library is contained in the header files.
+In addition, you don't have to link in a library: the entirety of this sorting library is contained in the `sort.h` header file.

 You get the choice of many sorting routines, including: